Yeovil–Taunton line: Salisbury and Yeovil Railway

 The London and South Western Railway (L&SWR) had for many years been trying to extend its line to Exeter, and had experienced many setbacks.
 At length an independent company, the Salisbury and Yeovil Railway (S&YR) obtained authorisation for a line, and it reached Yeovil, opening on 1 June 1859, at a temporary terminus at Hendford.
 It was to be worked by the L&SWR, and that company was actively promoting its own line from Yeovil to Exeter.

 The through Salisbury to Exeter line, which was to be formed by the S&YR and the L&SWR together, was to pass east–west somewhat south of Yeovil, but the S&YR was to approach Yeovil itself by a northward spur at its termination, joining the Hendford – Pen Mill line on the south side of the town.
 At this time, the stations in Yeovil were Pen Mill, on the GWR's Wilts Somerset and Weymouth line, and the Hendford terminus of the B&ER.
 This was a terminus, facing Taunton, and by-passed by the B&ER through line to Pen Mill.

 In August 1859 the Sherborne Mercury published that the B&ER and S&YR had agreed to the construction of a new joint station at the point of junction.
 This became Yeovil Town.
 Pending its completion they agreed to accommodate S&YR traffic at Hendford, and for the purpose they laid an independent (i.e. separate second) standard gauge track alongside their own single line, and to lay mixed gauge track in Hendford station yard.

 This was used by S&YR passenger and goods trains from 1 June 1860 until the new Yeovil Town station was completed on 1 June 1861.
 It was an impressive building, with two platforms for the L&SWR and one for the GWR.
 Each company has its own station master and booking office.

 Hendford passenger station closed on the same day, and the mixed gauge at Hendford yard was only used by transfer goods trains until the abolition of broad gauge on the branch, after which it became an ordinary goods yard.

 More standard-gauge encroachment

-In 1867 the Somerset and Dorset Railway (S&DR) sought parliamentary powers to extend from their line at Shapwick to Bridgwater, then a significant port.
+In 1867 the Somerset and Dorset Railway (S&DR) sought legal powers from Parliament to extend from their line at Shapwick to Bridgwater, then a significant port.
 To defeat this proposal in Parliament, the B&ER undertook to lay mixed gauge on their main line from Highbridge (where the S&DR and the B&ER lines crossed) to Bridgwater to the quays there, and on to Durston and from Durston to Yeovil, and to work a service of standard-gauge trains on that route.

 The sum of £125,000 was spent on the track works and rolling stock for passengers and goods, and a daily standard-gauge goods train started running on the route from Yeovil to Bridgwater Docks in November 1867.